broadinstitute/gatk/README.md

 You can download and run pre-built versions of GATK4 from the following places:

-* Starting with the beta release, a zip archive with everything you need to run GATK4 can be downloaded for each release from the [github releases page](https://github.com/broadinstitute/gatk/releases).
+* A zip archive with everything you need to run GATK4 can be downloaded for each release from the [github releases page](https://github.com/broadinstitute/gatk/releases).

-* Starting with the beta release, you can download a GATK4 docker image from [our dockerhub repository](https://hub.docker.com/r/broadinstitute/gatk/).
+* You can download a GATK4 docker image from [our dockerhub repository](https://hub.docker.com/r/broadinstitute/gatk/).
 We also host unstable nightly development builds on [this dockerhub repository](https://hub.docker.com/r/broadinstitute/gatk-nightly/).
     * Within the docker image, run gatk commands as usual from the default startup directory (/gatk).

 ## <a name="building">Building GATK4</a>